Top

 Fred Kormis: Lost Works

-Sculptor Fred Kormis was exiled from Germany during World War I and the rise of the Nazis, forcing him to leave many of his works behind, many of which were later destroyed or damaged.
-However, Kormis also made and commissioned photographs of many of his pieces, which are on display in this Reading Room exhibition.
+Sculptor Fred Kormis was exiled from Germany during World War I, forcing him to leave much of his work behind, a lot of which was later destroyed or damaged.
+However, he also made and commissioned photographs of his pieces, which are on display in this Reading Room exhibition.

 Until 31 December